-a higher level of course local authority will consi as possible.
-1. Is the young person transition must be to help the or training/vocational opposite preferences and will contain planning on leaving school expected leaving date e.g. rtunity linked to point number or no notes that the next two tential employment an ot this has been agree d the

-Please circle the nath way below which best rep resents the voun a nerson's asniration ns and

-ood outcomes.
-For examp

-• • should circle employment. , , , J

-Employment (including university) Independence

-n (including friends and rela Health

-3. Please tick the acad lemic level that the young person is workir ng at:

-Pre-entry Level Level 1-3 Level 1-2 Level 3

-4. Please tick the box that best describes the pr ovision that the v /oung person is curr ently

-accessing: p. , , camy person to cam ,

-Study Traineeship Supported Apprenticeship

-programme/School Internship

-If the young person is e nrolled onto a study prograi mme, please detai I the name of the quali fication

-below:

-Study Traineeship Supported Apprenticeship

-programme/School Internship

-Social Care Other (please 1 -II

-detail)

-Please provide any fui ther details regarding co urse/ study progr amme/ vocational

-preferences.

-Course/vocation:

-Course/vocation:

-6. In order to plan for a young person's successful transition, the loca I authority requires info rmation

-on provider preferences at the earliest possible opp portunity (e.g. scho ool/ college/provider na ıme).

-1 st Preference

-2 nd Preference
+or training/vocational oppo der preferences and will co planning on leaving sch e expected leaving date e o years?
+Y/N preparation for adulthe young person, then you Employment (including a Community Participation way below which best repood outcomes.
+For exame should circle employment university) In (including friends and relemic level that the young ple if employment is t. ationships) s the most important to Independence Health · · · · · · · · · · · · · · · · · · · 1 Pre-entry Level Level 1-3 Level 1-2 Level 3 4.
+Please tick the box taccessing: that best describes the p provision that the y oung person is curr ently Study programme/School Traineeship Supported Internship Apprenticeship If the young person is a below: enrolled onto a study prog gramme, please de tail the name of the c l ualification Study programme/School Traineeship Supported Internship Apprenticeship Social Care Other (please detail) • Please provide any fur preferences. ther details regarding co ourse/ study progr amme/ vocational Course/vocation: Course/vocation: young person's successful at the earliest possible op • .
+1 {st} Preference 2 {nd} Preference

-Em ployment, Education and University Does the young person have vocational experience Y/N Has the young person completed a work experience placement?
-Y/N Please give details Please identify the support that the you university (e.g. benefits support from DW on and their family need to make a successful transition rt to apply for disabled students grant): n to emp ployment/ Planning to Planni or Inde pendence: Housing and Independent Living Skills Who do they want to live with?
+Employment, Education and University Does the young person have vocational experience Y/N Has the young person completed a work experience placement?
+Y/N Please give details Please identify the support that the young person and their family need to make a successful transition to employment/ university (e.g. benefits support from DWP/support to apply for disabled students grant): Planning fo or Indepe endence: Housing and Independent Living Skills Where does the young person want to live in the future?
+Who do they want to live with?
 Is the young person on a housing register?
-Does the young person need to be added to a housing register? ng on needs to make a successful transition to independer , support from a social worker, information about housing of (e.g. benefits
+Does the young person need to be added to a housing register?
+9